About Robert Nelson Wedding Photography

 I love to have a good time with the guests because being social and silly is what makes a happy wedding photo

-I don't ask you to perform uncomfortable back-breaking poses
+I don't ask you to perform uncomfortable back-breaking poses, but cartwheels are fine!

 I provide lots of guidance to make sure we capture all the lovely details